Patrick McCarthy (politician)

+Background

 Born and raised in the Markets area of Belfast, McCarthy was interned without trial in 1971 on suspicion of being a member of the Official IRA, before being released in 1972.

+He was first elected to Belfast City Council, at the 2001 local elections, as an SDLP representative for the Laganbank District.

-First elected to the council in 2001 for Laganbank he was chosen as Lord Mayor of Belfast in 2006.
+Following re-election in 2005, he was chosen as Lord Mayor of Belfast in 2006.
 McCarthy, the city's fourth nationalist mayor, was endorsed by all parties except Sinn Féin.

-He successfully represented the SDLP on Belfast City council until 2014.
+He was re-elected to the Council in 2011.

 Following nominations from church and community groups across the sectarian divide McCarthy was appointed MBE for Political and Community Cohesion in the 2016 New Year Honours.

-MacCarthy stood for election to the National Executive of Fianna Fáil and has been a longstanding advocate for Fianna Fáil in Northern Ireland.
+In 2017, McCarthy stood for election to the National Executive of Fianna Fáil, and has been a longstanding advocate for Fianna Fáil in Northern Ireland.